Thiruvananthapuram International Airport: Terminal 2 (International)

-The entrance to the terminal is from the Chacka-Eenchakkal road.
-A bridge has been built across the Parvathy Puthanar canal to link the new terminal to the Kazhakuttam-Inchivila NH (National Highway) 47 bypass.
-The new terminal has a car park area that can accommodate about 600 cars.
+The entrance to the terminal is from Chacka-Eenchakkal Road.
+A bridge was built across the Parvathy Puthanar canal to link the international terminal to the Thiruvananthapuram bypass on National Highway 66.
+The international terminal has a car park area that can accommodate about 600 cars.

-There is a pre paid taxi service counter and foreign exchange (Thomas Cook India) counter in the arrivals area.
+There is a pre-paid taxi service counter and foreign exchange (EBIXCASH) counter in the arrivals area.
+Pharmacies operated by Apollo Pharmacy are located within the terminal.

-Thiruvananthapuram Airport was included in Ministry of civil aviation strategic plan for 2010–2015 to upgrade as Category-A airport by developing to aerodrome CODE 4E/4F, construct parallel runway with taxiways alongside both runways and so forth.
+Thiruvananthapuram Airport was included in the Ministry of civil aviation strategic plan for 2010–2015 to upgrade as a Category-A airport by developing to aerodrome CODE 4E/4F, constructing a parallel runway with taxiways alongside both runways and so forth.

+As of September 2025, FTI-TTP has commenced at Thiruvananthapuram International Airport.

 Air traffic control

 The air traffic control (ATC) tower is 18 m tall.
 There are plans to build a new 50 m tall ATC tower for Thiruvananthapuram Airport near the new international terminal.
 The airport has a CAT-1 instrument landing system (ILS), DVOR and distance measuring equipment (DME).
-The airport is also equipped with a Mono-pulse Secondary Surveillance Radar, Air Route Surveillance Radar and an Airport Surveillance Radar which allows approach and area control of the airspace around the airport and nearby air routes.
+The airport is also equipped with a Mono-pulse Secondary Surveillance Radar, Air Route Surveillance Radar and an Airport Surveillance Radar that allows approach and area control of the airspace around the airport and nearby air routes.